 According to Kulick, it was Stanley who felt that he would be unable to handle the production and so sought professional assistance.
 ‘It was Paul’s insecurity, ‘You know, maybe I need help?’
 And I said, ‘Help?
 What kind of help?
 It’s just music.
 We know when it’s right.’
 So Jeff Glixman really had no effect on us whatsoever,’ he explained.
 ‘I’m not saying anything bad about the guy.
 He was fine and he wasn’t condescending in any way shape or form to me.
 He knew Paul loved my playing.’
 Glixman would oversee the recording of only four songs before parting ways and leaving Stanley to complete the sessions.
 Despite having been the first of KISS to enter the studio, he would prove to be the last one to leave, with recording finally coming to an end in July, just weeks before the intended release date.

-Although he had shown reluctance at the idea of recording a solo album and the process had been plagued with complications and delays, when asked about the process Stanley offered a more positive response.
+Although he had shown reluctance at the idea of recording a solo album and the process had been plagued with complications and delays, when asked about the experience Stanley offered a more positive response.
 ‘Everybody’s grown tremendously with their albums,’ he admitted.
 ‘And the really nice thing about it is that when the albums are all done and each of us hears the other, it’s a really great way of saying, ‘Hey, this is what I’m about.
 This is the way I’ve always heard things.’
 It’s like really getting to know somebody even better than you do.’